- TABLE OF CONTENTS

 I usually took my US Marine war surplus paratrooper's folding knife with me.
 I kept it sharp, and I delighted in cutting down a wild banana tree in one swipe.
 These wild bananas did not bear fruit, so I saw no problem with practicing my fighting form.
 When you are young, macho is politically correct.
 When you get older, the wilds of nature start looking like they could use some preserving and restraint.

 There were fire breaks running up the escarpment from the railway to the top.
 These were because the British government did not have the funds to field fire engines to put out forest fires.
 So, the fire breaks were there to stop any fire which started.
 I would start running down the fire break and try to keep upright while gaining speed.
-When I finally was moving too fast to keep my legs under me, I would veer off into the brush on the side of the fire break.
+When I finally was moving too fast to keep my legs under me, I would veer off into the brush on the side of the fire break to use as a stopping aid.
 This usually worked fine, but when there was a big patch of wait-a-bit thorns there, I was in serious trouble.

 All us guys always carried a sling shot.
 We made them ourselves from inner tube rubber.
 Don't use modern inner tube rubber to make a sling shot today.
 It is synthetic rubber and totally lacks a real snap.
 Most of the guys were very good with them, and we would shoot marbles at monkeys in the trees.
 The forest was full of plantain eaters, a large green bird which made an impressive flash of green in the forest top when it flew by.
 There were colobus monkeys also, and we loved to chase them.
 I chased a pack of these monkeys toward a cliff, and they all ran out on a shelf on the side of the cliff.
 I went right on after them, creeping along the shelf.
 When they reached the point where the shelf ended, they were cornered.
 They all turned and bared their teeth at me.
 I had thought I would shoot them with my sling shot, but seeing all those sets of teeth inspired me to back out of there fast.